SalomePlatform/adao/doc/en/methodology.rst

 usually done by sampling, projection or integration, of the simulation outputs, but it can be more complicated.
-Often, because the observation operator directly follows the simulation one in simple data assimilation schemes, this observation operator heavily use the postprocessing and extraction capacities of the simulation code.
+Often, because the observation operator directly follows the simulation one in simple data assimilation schemes, this observation operator heavily use the post-processing and extraction capacities of the simulation code.

 .. _section_m_step2: